 - Take the pledge to make your social media more accessible and inclusive this year by visiting our pledge page.

 - Receive an e-badge of honor that you can share on your social media platforms to let your friends know that you support equal access.

 - Start using our research-backed disability accessibility tips (you’ll receive these via email after you take the pledge).

 - If you can, donate to the campaign!
 Donations keep WID’s doors open and the fight for disability access and inclusion moving forward.

 Bonus: For businesses looking to have their product or service tested for accessibility, WID regularly conducts extensive research on products and services.
-If you are interested in consulting us on your website, app, customer service process, or something else, please contact WID’s Managing Director, Tom Foley at email@example.com.
+If you are interested in consulting us on your website, app, customer service process, or something else, please contact Kat Zigmont, WID’s Senior Director of Operations and Deputy Director, at email@example.com.

 For more information about user testing consultation services, please, visit our User Testing Consulting page.

 If you are having technical issues or accessibility issues on this site, email firstname.lastname@example.org.